Understanding “Chop Chop”

 The wheels on the range go chop, chop, chop

-When the wind blows over the clear water, there are beautiful ripples on the river.
-Not far away some people are enjoying the cool in the shade, almost motionless; the harvest from the fields fills the storehouse – it is strange; how has so much harvest accumulated in unfarmed land?
-Looking up, we see their courtyards hung with the game from the mountains – how detestable! – but these people are obviously lazy even to go hunting.
+When the wind blows over the clear water, ripples dance across the river.
+Far away, people enjoy the cool shade, almost motionless; the harvest from the fields fills the storehouse – a strange sight, how such abundance gathers in unfarmed land?
+Looking up, we see courtyards hung with game from the mountains – how detestable!
+Yet these people seem lazy, unwilling to hunt.
 Why do they have such plentiful supply of good food?
-Oh, how could true gentlemen enjoy the fruits of others’ labor like this?
-“Chop, chop,” I continue cutting down the sandalwood tree; the sound of the axe travels to the other side of the river and echoes back…
+Oh, how could gentlemen enjoy the fruits of others’ labor like this?
+“Chop, chop,” I continue, cutting down the sandalwood tree; the sound of the axe echoes across the river.

-Example #3: “Chop chop, Lily said to herself.
-There were only last 10 minutes left to finish her exam and she had barely answered half of the question paper.”
+- Lily told herself, “Chop chop,” as only ten minutes remained to finish her exam and she had answered only half of the questions.